 Resettlement Case Manager

 The Resettlement team provides, coordinates and allocates through the gate (TTG) sentence plans for prisoners who are entering or preparing for release into the community.
 The team at HMP Bullingdon are handling approximately 300 cases per month.
 We complete the online records associated with their sentence planning and manage a caseload of prisoners, tracking agreed milestones and planning interventions around employment, health, accommodation or education and support resettlement.

-- Provide service users with resettlement action planning using the online Basic Custody Screening Tool (BCST) using fast accurate keyboard skills and databases
+- Provide service users with resettlement action planning using the online Basic Custody Screening Tool (BCST part 3) using fast accurate keyboard skills and databases

 - Work on the wings, and with other services proactively in custody and in community to meet service user needs across mandated services including Education & Employment, housing, finance, benefit and debt.

-- Deliver and support inductions, pre-release workshops and “Getting it Right” training sessions
+- Learn to deliver and support inductions, pre-release workshops and “Getting it Right” training sessions

 - Rigorously track, review and facilitate action plans to meet individual needs and record them on MOJ systems